North Dakota State University Reviews and Ranking Awards

 Overview of North Dakota State University (NDSU)

 The total student population is 12,461, with 10,199 enrolled in undergraduate programs.
-The school employs approximately 868 full-time and 140 part-time faculty members.
-Of these, about 657 focus their efforts on instruction, while the remaining professors dedicate time to research and public service.
-There are also approximately 341 instructional and 575 research graduate assistants.
-Overall, the institution’s student-to-faculty ratio is 18:1.
+North Dakota State University employs approximately 868 full-time and 140 part-time faculty members.
+Of these, 657 provide instruction and 351 spend time performing research and public service.
+Overall, the school’s student-to-faculty ratio is 18:1, which is comparable to the national average.
+The university also maintains 916 graduate assistants, 341 of whom provide instructional support and 575 who perform research.

 General Information